takashim0101/mini-insar-pipeline/mini-insar-pipeline/TROUBLESHOOTING.md

 1. The Docker Compose configuration is not correctly requesting the GPU.
 2. The host machine (especially a WSL2 environment) is not correctly configured to pass the GPU through to Docker containers.

+> **Note on GPU Utilization:**
+> Even if your GPU is correctly detected within the Docker container (as verified by `nvidia-smi`), the current version of ESA SNAP (and specifically the InSAR processing operators used in this pipeline) does NOT support GPU acceleration.
+Therefore, you will likely observe 0% GPU utilization and 0MiB GPU memory usage in `nvidia-smi` while the InSAR pipeline is running.
+This is expected behavior and does not indicate a problem with your GPU setup or Docker configuration.
+The processing will be performed on the CPU.

 **Resolution:**

 1.  **Check `docker-compose.yml`:**